Jwink3101/PyFiSync/README.md

 # PyFiSync

-Python (+ rsync) based intelligent file sync with automatic backups and file move/delete tracking.
+Python (+ rsync or rclone) based intelligent file sync with automatic backups and file move/delete tracking.

 ## Features

 * Robust tracking of file moves
     * Especially powerful on MacOS, but works well enough on linux.
+* Rsynce Mode:
-* Works out of the box with Python (tested on 2.7 and 3.6)
+    * Works out of the box with Python (tested on 2.7 and 3.6) for rsync
-* Works over SSH for secure and easy connections
+    * Works over SSH for secure and easy connections with rsync mode
     * Uses rsync for actual file transfers to save bandwidth
+* [rclone][rclone] mode: (beta!)
+    * Can connect to a wide variety of cloud-services and offers encryption
 * Extensively tested for a **huge** variety of edge-cases